kshulgina/codetta/README.md

 	./codetta_summary.py examples/Pprovasolii_mito
 	./codetta_infer.py examples/Pprovasolii_mito -m --inference_output examples/Pprovasolii_mito_Pfam_genetic_code.out

-Here we are showing that the `--align_output` argument can be used to specify the alignment output files to be written with a more informative prefix `Pprovasolii_mito` and the inference output file is written to `examples/Pprovasolii_mito_Pfam_genetic_code.out`.
+Here we are using the `--align_output` argument to write the alignment output files with a more informative prefix `Pprovasolii_mito` and the `--inference_output` argument to write the inference output file `examples/Pprovasolii_mito_Pfam_genetic_code.out`.

 The output genetic code is: